 History, Heritage, Art Appeal & Hearty Meals

-Next up: Elko, which serves up hefty helpings of cultural history at museums, in 51 murals, and on your plate.
-Don your other boots for Ruby Mountain outdoor adventures.
+Next up: Elko, which serves up hefty helpings of cultural history at museums, in 50 murals, and on your plate.
+En route, Battle Mountain offers classic eats and unusual feats.

 Wild Herds, Migratory Birds & Land Speed Records

 Watch for bighorn and mountain goats at Angel Lake, then head to West Wendover, where the Historic Wendover Airfield, the Bonneville Salt Flats, and a 63-ft neon cowboy await.

 Reno to Winnemucca via Lovelock